A Skin Expert Weighs In On Common Breakout Triggers

-Zinc and Vitamin C are considered to help support the immune system to improve the body’s healing capacity as well as skin tone.
+Zinc (a standout ingredient in our acne-specific supplement, SKIN DISCIPLINE) and Vitamin C are considered to help support the immune system to improve the body’s healing capacity as well as skin tone.
 Excellent food sources of Vitamin C include broccoli, bell peppers, parsley, brussel sprouts, cauliflower, lemon juice, strawberries, kiwifruit, papaya, kale, cabbage, romaine lettuce, oranges, cantaloupe, grapefruit, pineapple, tomatoes, raspberries, spinach, green beans, fennel, cranberries, asparagus, and watermelon.
 Raw and cooked leafy greens (turnip greens, spinach), red and green peppers, canned and fresh tomatoes, potatoes, winter squash, berries and pineapple are also rich sources of vitamin C. One caveat: keep your intake to the recommended two pieces a day, as you don’t want to overload on sugar.
 Vitamin B1 boosts circulation in the body and gives your skin a certain glow.
-Niacin or Vitamin B3 helps your skin receive plenty of oxygen, which prevents the development of acne.”
+Niacin AKA Vitamin B3 (another key player in SKIN DISCIPLINE ) help your skin receive plenty of oxygen, which prevents the development of acne.”

 How to reverse the effects of a cheese and bread binge…